john-bokma/tumblelog/README.md

 ![A screenshot of the four styles that come with tumblelog](https://repository-images.githubusercontent.com/178557390/30c42f00-e7ae-11e9-839d-d6bd6faa6e48)

-A screenshot of four of the thirteen styles that come with `tumblelog`.
+A screenshot of four of the fourteen styles that come with `tumblelog`.

 The `screenshots` directory has 1:1 examples of themes that come with `tumblelog`.